Skip to content

 Our body follows a circadian rhythm, a biological clock that regulates energy levels throughout the day.
 One of its natural dips happens mid-afternoon, usually between 2 PM and 5 PM, leading to fatigue and a strong craving for a quick energy boost.

-The Role of Cortisol & Insulin in Sugar Cravings
+The Role of Cortisol & Insulin

 Dopamine & Serotonin: Why Sugar Feels So Good